shotstack/christmas-demo-2020/README.md

-# Shotstack Christmas Demo
+# Shotstack Christmas Personalised Video Maker Demo

 This project demonstrates how to use the Shotstack cloud video editing API to build an application that adds personalised text to a Christmas video using a form.

-An HTML web form allows the user to a name and a personal message.
-A video is then created by the Shotstack API that overlays the watermark on top of the video.
+An HTML web form allows the user to a recipient name, personal message and a from name.
+A video is then created by the Shotstack API that overlays the text on top of the video.

 View the live demo at: https://shotstack.io/demo/christmas-video/